 IPOs or Initial Public Offerings are new issues brought out by companies to list on the stock exchanges.
-The IPO subscription is split across 3 categories and then the total oversubscription is judged.
-When you read about an IPO oversubscribed it means that the genuine demand for the IPO was more than the supply.
-So, if the issue size was 10 lakh shares and there was genuine demand for 1 crore shares then the IPO is said to be oversubscribed by 10 times.
+The IPO subscription is split across three categories and then the total oversubscription is judged.
+When you read about an IPO being oversubscribed, it means that the genuine demand for the IPO was more than the supply.
+So, if the issue size was 10 lakh shares and there was a genuine demand for 1 crore shares, then the IPO is said to be oversubscribed by 10 times.
 Normally, greater oversubscription is a sign of greater investor interest and does impact the listing price of the stock.

 What does IPO oversubscription mean?

 - Oversubscription is normally a factor of demand.

 - Quality issues of companies with strong brand names and reasonable valuations have been the key factors in oversubscription.

 - When an IPO gets strong oversubscription and is also priced reasonably, it could enjoy a good listing on the stock exchanges.

 - There is not an established relationship between oversubscription and IPO listing price.

 - We know that the listing time for an IPO in India is around 7 working days.

 - During this period when the allotment is completed, other statutory filings are done and the stock gets listed.

 - While oversubscription is one of the reasons, a good listing will also depend on the pricing, the market conditions at the time of listing, etc.